Ambro19/YouTubeScriptDownloader/README.md

   # Key Components

   # 1. User Authentification:
     Users need to log in if they already have an account.
-Otherwise, Users have to register using the  Sign Up Button in order to access the app.
+Otherwise, Users have to register using the Sign Up button in order to access the app.

   <img width="1127" alt="image" src="https://github.com/user-attachments/assets/dfd4fbb4-05ab-4fc1-9dcc-16ed0cf79b77" />